GokselKUCUKSAHIN/MD-File-Tree-Maker/README.md

 # MDFileTreeMaker
 Creating File Tree according repository directory for MarkDown formatted files.

+⚠ Known Issues ⚠
+* File names must be unique
+* One files name can not be other file ending part. e.g. **somehow.ext and how.ext**.

 ### Example (Press RAW to Actual output)
 /root\
 ╚═══Folder\